-- 4.6.1 The Council shall allocate contributions obtained under this Agreement exclusively to the following expenses, which must not exceed what is set out in Schedule A: - a) Pay and benefits for: police officers, special constables or other appointed individuals; and, permanent, temporary or casual civilian staff, including professional, technical, custodial, clerical and administrative employees; - b) Administrative expenses, which must be defined in the agreement and shall not exceed 15% of the total value of the contribution agreement; - c) Expenses necessary to fulfil the roles and responsibilities of the police governing authority, including: travel, training, room rentals, and honoraria; - d) Police equipment; - e) Transportation expenses and related equipment; - f) Expenses related to employee travel to and from remote locations; - g) Expenses related to prisoners' keep and escorts; - h) Information technology and communications equipment and associated expenses; - i) Training and recruitment expenses; - j) Rent subsidies for housing of officers, where applicable; - k) Police facility costs; - I) Policing infrastructure expenditures when the police facility is owned by the First Nation or Inuit community, as defined as: - i. renovation of an existing police facility; - ii. onsite construction of a new, permanent police facility; and - iii. acquisition and installation of a modular police facility built offsite; - Insurance premiums for general liability Insurance for policing operations, and vehicles and other means of transportation operated by or on behalf of the police service; - n) Legal costs related to the operations of the police service; and - Professional fees related to the preparation of financial statements.

-4.6.2 The Parties agree that only the expenses covered under paragraph 4.6.1 are admissible under this Agreement.
+- 4.6.1 The KRG shall allocate contributions obtained under this Agreement exclusively to the following expenses, which must not exceed what is set out in Schedule A: - Pay and benefits for: police officers, special constables or other appointed individuals; and, permanent, temporary or casual civilian staff, including professional, technical, custodial, clerical and administrative employees; - b) Administrative expenses, which must be defined in the agreement and shall not exceed 15% of the total value of the contribution agreement; - c) Expenses necessary to fulfil the roles and responsibilities of the police governing authority, including: travel, training, room rentals, and honoraria; - d) Police equipment; - e) Transportation expenses and related equipment; - f) Expenses related to employee travel to and from remote locations; - g) Expenses related to prisoners keep and escorts; - h) Information technology and communications equipment and associated expenses; - i) Training and recruitment expenses; - i) Rent subsidies for housing of officers, where applicable; - k) Police facility costs; - ) Policing infrastructure expenditures when the police facility is owned by the Inuit community, as defined as: - i. renovation of an existing police facility; - ii. onsite construction of a new, permanent police facility; and - iii. acquisition and installation of a modular police facility built offsite; - m) Insurance premiums for general liability insurance for policing operations, and vehicles and other means of transportation operated by or on behalf of the KRPF; - n) Legal costs related to the operations of the KRPF; and - o) Professional fees related to the preparation of financial statements. - 4.6.2 The Parties agree that only the expenses covered under paragraph 4.6.1 are admissible under this Agreement.

-4.7 DECLARATIONS OF THE COUNCIL
+4.7 DECLARATIONS OF THE KRG

-4.7.1 The Council declares that the budget in Schedule A describes all funds from any other source used directly or indirectly, in whole or in part, to attain the objective of this Agreement.
+4.7.1 The KRG declares that the budget in Schedule A describes all funds from any other source used directly or indirectly, in whole or in part, to attain the objective of this Agreement except amounts of KRPF budget in Annex A of the Agreement for additional funding on the provision of policing services 2018-2023.

-The Council shall, upon receipt, declare in writing any funds subsequently received from any other source used directly or indirectly, in whole or in part, to attain the objective of this Agreement.
+The KRG shall, upon receipt, declare in writing any funds subsequently received from any other source used directly or indirectly, in whole or in part, to attain the objective of this Agreement.